-X-linked adrenal hypoplasia congenita is a disorder that is noticeable from birth (congenital) and affects the development of the adrenal glands, which are hormone-producing (endocrine) tissues in the body, particularly a pair of small glands on top of each kidney.
+X-linked adrenal hypoplasia congenita is a disorder that is noticeable from birth (congenital) and affects the development of the adrenal glands, which are hormone-producing (endocrine) organs (glands) located on top of each kidney.
 These glands produce a variety of hormones that regulate many essential functions in the body, such as response to stress.

 One of the main signs of this disorder is adrenal insufficiency, which occurs when the adrenal glands do not produce enough hormones.
 Adrenal insufficiency typically begins in infancy or childhood and can cause vomiting, difficulty with feeding, dehydration, extremely low blood sugar (hypoglycemia), and shock.
 If untreated, these complications are often life-threatening.

 Individuals with X-linked adrenal hypoplasia congenita may also have a shortage of male sex hormones, which leads to underdeveloped reproductive tissues, undescended testicles (cryptorchidism), delayed puberty, and an inability to father children (infertility).
 Together, these characteristics are known as hypogonadotropic hypogonadism.